-Taking the Via del Santuario you reach the Castello (Castle), a fortress dating from the late Middle Ages re-built by Ezzelino III da Romano in the 13th century and enlarged by the da Carrara family in the 14th century.
-It was transformed into a residence by the Marcello Venetian noble family and took on its current appearance at the end of the 1400s.
+Following Via del Santuario you reach the Castello (Castle), a fortress dating from the late Middle Ages re-built by Ezzelino III da Romano in the 13th century and enlarged by the da Carrara family in the 14th century.
+It was transformed into a private mansion by the Marcello Venetian noble family and took on its current appearance at the end of the 1400s.
 In 1942, it was made a museum by Count Vittorio Cini who added a rich collection of arms, furniture and furnishings.
-In the 16th century library that looks out onto Via del Santurario, the Antiquarium Longobardo houses important archeological finds from the Lombard necropolis discovered on the Citadel Hill.
+In the 16th century library that looks out onto Via del Santurario is hosted the Antiquarium Longobardo where important archeological finds from the Lombard necropolis discovered on the Citadel Hill are displayed.
 Continuing the ascent is the Villa Nani-Mocenigo, a splendid late- Renaissance building with an imposing stairway in perspective.
 Allegorical statues of dwarves embellish the outer wall, a clear allusion to the noble family that commissioned its construction.
-Facing the villa on the other side of the street are the old stables.
+Facing the villa on the other side of the street there are the old stables.

-Just beyond is the ancient Pieve di Santa Giustina (also known as the “old cathedral”) with its late-Romanesque architecture and gothic decorative elements.
-It was consecrated in 1256 and houses a number of important works of art, including the Madonna dell’umiltà (Our Lady of Humility) and a 15th-century polyptych of the Venetian school.
-Among the illustrious rectors of the church was also the great Italian poet, Petrarch.
+Just beyond them is Pieve di Santa Giustina (also known as the “old cathedral”) with its late-Romanesque architecture and gothic decorative elements.
+It was consecrated in 1256 and houses a number of important works of art, including the Madonna dell’umiltà (Our Lady of Humility) and a 15th-century polyptych of Venetian school.
+Among the illustrious canons of the church there was also the great Italian poet, Petrarch.

-At the top of the route is the elegant group of buildings making up Villa Duodo.
+At the top of the route is the elegant Villa Duodo.
 To the right is the oldest structure dating from the early 1600s, designed by Vincenzo Scamozzi, while the front wing with its bas relief was added by Andrea Tirali in 1740.
 To the left is the spectacular Exedra dedicated to St. Francis Xavier, the Spanish Jesuit missionary who stayed in Monselice in 1537 on the eve of departure on his long trip to the Far East.

-On the right next to the villa is the oratory of San Giorgio, frescoed by Tommaso Sandrini and adorned with a remarkable altar-piece with inlaid marble and semi-precious stones from the Corberelli workshop.
+On the right next to the villa is the oratory of Saint George, decorated by frescoes of Tommaso Sandrini and adorned with a remarkable altar-piece with inlaid marble and semi-precious stones from the Corberelli workshop.
 The transfer of Christain martyrs from the catacombs in Rome in 1651 enhanced the holiness of the oratory.
-Among the holy corpses there is St. Valentine, celebrated on 14 February with the popular ceremony of the blessed “golden key”which is given to children to protect them from epilepsy.
-On the left of the exedra a stairway and path lead to the top of the hill (150 m) dominated by the imposing Mastio Federiciano, known as the “Tower”, ordered by Emperor Frederick II of Swabia who, on his visit to Monselice in 1239, declared Monselice “special imperial chamber”.
+Among the holy corpses there is St. Valentine, who is celebrated on 14 February with the popular ceremony of the blessed “golden key”which is given to children to protect them from epilepsy.
+On the left of the exedra a stairway and path lead to the top of the hill (150 m) dominated by the imposing Mastio Federiciano, known as the “Tower”, an imposing stronghhold ordered by Emperor Frederick II of Swabia who, on his visit to Monselice in 1239, declared Monselice “special imperial chamber”.